Welcome to the one week Ayurveda Introductory course Nepal, Kathmandu

 - 30 pm- Time to silence & bed time

-Note: On the end of successful completion of the course you will get a certificate for fifteen days basic Ayurveda course.
+Note: On the end of successful completion of the Ayurveda introductory course you will get a certificate for seven days basic Ayurveda course.

 Om Shanti!
 Shanti!!
 Shanti!!!